 There are a few different ways to do this trail… Some people recommend starting in Caniçal and hiking west to Machico.
 Some people say to start in Machico and hike east to Caniçal.

-We decided to do the hike from Machico and then hike east.
-We did that for multiple reasons: We already knew where the trailhead is located and there is a bus that starts right in front of it.
+We already knew where the trailhead is located and there is a bus that stops right in front of it.
 Also, we had heard that the trailhead in Caniçal is a little hard to find.

-Also, as we mentioned just above, we had already done the Vereda do Larano trail a few times which hikes west so we had a feeling that the views would be slightly similar if we were to do the Boca do Risco Trail from east to west.
+As we mentioned just above, we had already done the Vereda do Larano trail a few times which hikes west so we had a feeling that the views would be slightly similar if we were to do the Boca do Risco Trail from east to west.

-We’re very happy with the way we did this trail and recommend you do it the same way!
 The views of the Dragon’s Tail (the Ponta de São Lourenço trail) as you hike east along the Boca do Risco towards Caniçal is out of this world!

 If none of this makes sense yet, don’t worry!
 Because in this post, we will break the hike up into sections and make it super easy to follow.
-We’ve also put together a trail map for Boca do Risco to make it easy to follow (as you’re reading and as you’re hiking).

 Practical information about Boca do Risco Coastal Trail

-Distance: 8.3 km return / 5.17 miles return
+Distance: 10.4 km return / 6.46 miles return

 Elevation: Roughly 748 m / 2454 ft. elevation gain